 Learning Outcomes Indicators of Achievement Expectations Upon completion of the MASc or Examples of indicators that can MSc Program, students will be able reflect achieving certain learning to: outcomes: Knowledge, Research and Scholarship a) Evaluate what is known in a particular academic field. b) Conduct research in a particular academic field. c) Demonstrate advanced knowledge of specialized techniques (experimental, numerical modeling and/or simulation). a) Summary of results of experimental and theoretical investigations, theses, publications, technical presentations and patents.
 Commonly, the scope of research is equivalent to at least one peer-reviewed paper. b) Successful performance in graduate level courses taken for credit (a minimum of 68% (B-) must be achieved in all courses), including the proposal development course (CHBE 597). c) Successful defence and completion of a MASc thesis.
-Communication Skills a) Demonstrate logical thinking and communication skills (written, verbal) to the academic community, industry, undergraduate students and the public. b) Listen without interrupting others and contribute thoughtful and scholarly responses to comments. a) Clear and comprehensive oral presentations during graduate courses, departmental research seminar, conferences, proposal and thesis defense. b) Clear, complete, and appropriately formatted progress reports, journal publications, proposal and thesis. c) Thoughtful and articulate responses to questions while defending proposals, reports and theses. d) Participation in activities such as 3MT, Let's Talk Science, Imagine day, etc.e) Positive student evaluations as a Teaching Assistant.
+Communication Skills a) Demonstrate logical thinking and communication skills (written, verbal) to the academic community, industry, undergraduate students and the public. b) Listen without interrupting athem and acatticity. a) Clear and comprehensive oral presentations during graduate courses, departmental research seminar, conferences, proposal and thesis defense. b) Clear, complete, and appropriately formatted progress reports, journal thoughtful and scholarly responses to comments. progress reports, journal publications, proposal and thesis. c) Thoughtful and articulate responses to questions while defending proposals, reports and theses. d) Participation in activities such as 3MT, Let's Talk Science, Imagine day, etc. e) Positive student evaluations as a Teaching Assistant.

-Critical Thinking and Problem Solving

-- a) Demonstrate critical thinking about what is known in a particular academic field. - b) Use problem-solving techniques in economic decision-making and take legal constraints, codes of practices, health and safety into account during thesis work. - a) Designing an appropriate methodology for solving a problem - b) Situating the problem in an appropriate critical review of the literature. - c) Ability to accept failure and move quickly to adapt to new ideas. - d) Ability to receive feedback, and reflect on performance. - e) Successful completion of graduate courses - f) and thesis project that include problem solving.
+Critical Thinking and Problem Solving a) b) Demonstrate critical thinking about what is known in a particular academic field.
+Use problem-solving techniques in economic decision-making and take legal constraints, codes of practices, health and safety a) b) c) d) Designing an appropriate methodology for solving a problem Situating the problem in an appropriate critical review of the literature.
+Ability to accept failure and move quickly to adapt to new ideas.
+Ability to receive feedback, and reflect on performance. into account during thesis work. e) f) reflect on performance.
+Successful completion of graduate courses and thesis project that include problem solving.